Philosophy 1330 - Ethics » Summer 2021 » Quiz 2

 If ethical egoism is true, then I should regard the interests of others as having

-just as much moral importance as my own interests.
+B. more moral importance than my own interests.

 Need help with your exam preparation?